Making Reconstruction FID Predictive of Diffusion Generation FID: Related Work

-Although iFID is strongly correlated with the gFID of diffusion models, there is no straightforward way to minimize it, especially when the dimension of the latent space is high \citep{palma2025enforcing}.
-A possible method to optimize iFID may involve manifold sharpness \citep{Jeon2024UnderstandingAM}, which we leave for future work.
+Although iFID is strongly correlated with the gFID of diffusion models, there is no straightforward way to directly minimize it.
+One possible direction for optimizing iFID is to incorporate manifold sharpness \citep{Jeon2024UnderstandingAM}, which we leave for future work.

-In conclusion, we propose interpolated FID (iFID), a simple variant of rFID that is strongly correlated with the diffusion generation FID.
-Our key findings are as follows: rFID correlates with sample quality in the refinement phase, while iFID correlates with sample quality in the navigation phase; iFID correlates with gFID because diffusion models generate unseen samples by interpolating training images, and iFID measures the quality of these interpolated images; reconstruction metrics negatively correlate with generation because reconstruction favors disconnected latents, whereas generation favors interpolatable latents.
-To our knowledge, iFID is the first metric that is strongly correlated with diffusion gFID across diverse VAEs.
+In conclusion, we propose interpolated FID (iFID), a simple variant of rFID that is strongly correlated with diffusion generation FID.
+Our key findings are as follows.
+First, iFID provides a useful proxy for gFID because diffusion models often generate unseen samples by interpolating training images, and iFID evaluates the quality of decoded latent interpolations.
+Second, reconstruction metrics can be negatively correlated with generation quality because reconstruction favors separated or disconnected latent spaces, whereas diffusion generation benefits from interpolatable latent spaces.
+Theoretically, iFID evaluates decoded interpolations that are aligned with an approximate ridge-set manifold around which diffusion samples concentrate.
+To our knowledge, iFID is the first metric shown to strongly correlate with diffusion gFID across diverse VAEs.